Java 10 aka 18.3 Changes

 The Visible Change

 The visible change is the dawn of the keyword var.
-Now instead of typing the type declaration of a local variable - local to a method, a block or an instruction - you can use the keyword var.
+Now, instead of typing the type declaration of a local variable - local to a method, a block, or an instruction - you can use the keyword var.
 The constraint is that the variable is initialized at declaration.
-Stay tune for more support in JDK 11.
+Stay tuned for more support in JDK 11.

 When the type declaration is a complex generic type definition, the var shortcut is a boon.
 The code is less verbose and the legibility is at least as good.
 When the type is a class name, I got the impression. the benefit is less clear.